 The USACE determined that maintenance dredging of the Federal navigation channel may adversely affect EFH, because removal of dredged material would constitute a detectable effect to EFH (USACE 2019).
 The effect is the removal of the dredged material and associated benthos; however, as described in Sections 3.3 and 3.7, the impact to sediment quality and benthic invertebrates does not rise to the level of significant.
-NMFS provided conservation recommendations for the protection of EFH due to the assessment of detectable adverse effects.
-USACE will implement one of the two recommendations and has proposed methods for minimizing effects in lieu of the rejected recommendation (Appendix C).
+Concurrence from NMFS is pending and will be complete prior to finalization of this EA.